cruzfelipee/ParticleSimulator/README.md

 # Particle Simulator

-A particle simulation project that demonstrates particle physics, including gravity, collisions, and boundary interactions.
-The simulation uses multi-threading to update particle velocities and positions efficiently.
+A highly customizable non-deterministic particle simulation that uses multithreading and grid hashing for extra performance.

 ## Features